How Do You Welcome New Team Members?

 Where did they go to school?

 What did they study?

 What's their personal life like?
 Married?
 Engaged?
 Children?
 Grandchildren?
 Hobbies?
 Interests?

 What have some of their success been?

 In closing, I’ll share the most effective technique I’ve seen.
-Some years ago I had a couple of team members who really enjoyed creating mild, good-natured hazing experiences for new team members.
+Some years ago I had a couple of team members who really enjoyed creating mild, good-natured initiation experiences for new team members.
 For instance, in one case we filled someone’s office, floor to ceiling, with balloons.
 In another, we wrapped everything in aluminum foil.
 The timing was crucial.
 They were wise enough not to do this right away.
 They waited a couple of weeks, after relationships had a chance to form.
 The message was crystal clear: You’re one of us now.
 Every new person just loved it!

 Whatever techniques work in your situation, be thoughtful and intentional about welcoming new team members.